1umair/Forecasting-Bikeshare-DC/Project Proposal/team10-proposal.md

 # APPROACH/METHODOLOGY (8 points)
 ## Planned Approach
 (In paragraph(s), describe the approach you will take and what are the models you will try to use?
 Mention any data transformations that would need to happen.
 How do you plan to compare your models?
 How do you plan to train and optimize your model hyper-parameters?)

+First, we use a multiple linear regression model to determine which predictors are statistically significant.

 ## Anticipated Conclusions/Hypothesis